elegant-george/Laravel-From-Scratch/README.md

 This is a simple site that I following this [tutorial](https://laracasts.com/series/laravel-8-from-scratch) created.

-You can find the mentor version [here](https://github.com/JeffreyWay/Laravel-From-Scratch-Blog-Project).
+You can find the  instructor's version [here](https://github.com/JeffreyWay/Laravel-From-Scratch-Blog-Project).

 ## How to use